linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM.md

 13.5 The Equity Premium Puzzle 429

-Expected versus Realized Returns /Survivorship Bias / Extensions to the CAPM May Mitigate the Equity Premium Puzzle/Liquidity and the Equity Premium Puzzle/ Behavioral Explanations of the Equity Premium Puzzle
+Expected versus Realized Returns / Survivorship Bias / Extensions to the CAPM May Mitigate the Equity Premium Puzzle / Liquidity and the Equity Premium Puzzle / Behavioral Explanations of the Equity Premium Puzzle

 End of Chapter Material 435-438

-PART IV
+## PART IV

-# Fixed-Income Securities 439
+### Fixed-Income Securities 439

-Chapter 14

-# Bond Prices and Yields 439
+### Chapter 14: Bond Prices and Yields 439

 14.1 Bond Characteristics 440